nkmathew/intern-portal/README.md

 + Login with google accounts since student emails are managed by gmail
 + Records login attempts
 + Ability to search within your log
-+ A better looking error page with a different layout
 + Add gravatar support
 + Logout link should be in a dropdown with the dropbdown showing the truncated email, the avatar